joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 ### Reject the old column

 Rails 5 has a built-in way of manually disabling columns in ActiveRecord.
 This is a great trick for simulating in advance what the application will function like once phase 4's dropping of the <code>beer_type</code> column occurs.
-Not only does this allow you to modify your test suite to accomodate the removal of the column but it also prevents the application from holding onto the rejected column in memory.
-For example, having this step occur one deployment before pharse 4 prevents the application from using the column in any manner.
+Not only does this allow you to modify your test suite to accommodate the removal of the column but it also prevents the application from holding onto the rejected column in memory.
+For example, having this step occur one deployment before phase 4 prevents the application from using the column in any manner.

 What I like to do here is modify the module used for syncing to instead ignore the column to be dropped in the upcoming deployment.